abhinavverma/dev.fashionunited.com/README.md

 File types supported for primary files: GIF, HTML5, HTML, JPEG, JPG, PDF, PNG, and TXT.
 A destination URL must also be provided.

 ###Sponsored Messages
-aantal woorden
-aantal images
-image sizes
+Sponsored Message texts need to be supplied in a .txt or Word file.
+Please mark the TITLE and, if applicable, LINKS clearly (including target URL).
+Image size: at least 800 x 500 px, 72 dpi, but preferably larger than that.
+Definitely NOT smaller.

-aanlever deadlines (evt. nieuwsbrief?)
+[aantal  / aantal images / aanlever deadlines (evt. nieuwsbrief?)]

 ###Logo
 The logo makes the link between fashion and uniting everyone working within the industry, which of course the name FashionUnited embodies.
 It is displayed in a stylish and modern font, with an emphasis on the word United by making that bold.